 Why Coca-Cola’s Shake It Is Incredibly Fun and Irresistible

-Coca Cola aligns this campaign with its mission.
-The company succeeds in bringing happiness and optimism in the world, by creating advertisement that allows young people to interact enthusiastically with the brand.
+Coca-Cola aligns this campaign with its mission.
+The company succeeds in bringing happiness and optimism to the world, by creating advertisement that allows young people to interact enthusiastically with the brand.

 Marketing Gamification Example #5: Magnum Pleasure Hunt